XGraphKhipu/haarpcache/README.md

 2015/09/14

-* Storing the address "IP" of the user who uses the cache.
+* Storing the address IP of the user who uses the cache.
 * Adding user history for each file in cache.
 * Update the regexp for some plugins in haarp.lst